 - Before scheduling a demo, make sure the vendors know what your needs are and what is most important to your organization.

-- Keep in mind that often, the more expensive applications come with higher implementation and consulting fees.
+- Keep in mind that the more expensive applications often include higher implementation and consulting fees.

 Features to look for when buying HR software